Wave Walker DSP

 Example Square Root Raised Cosine Plots

-Figure 1 gives the impulse response for multiple SRRC filters with different SPS (samples per symbol), span (proxy for filter length) and \beta (roll-off factor) values where Figure 2 gives the corresponding frequency response.
+Figure 1 gives the impulse response for multiple SRRC filters with different SPS (samples per symbol), span (proxy for filter length) and (roll-off factor) values where Figure 2 gives the corresponding frequency response.
 The figures show that increasing the span for consistent SPS value reduces the sidelobes at the cost of a longer filter, however increasing the SPS reduces the cut-off frequency.

 Conclusion